Emanuele Silvio Gentile, Dr

 Earley Gate, Reading, UK

 I am an atmospheric physicist and climate modeler with a background in theoretical physics.
 I combine km-scale climate models, higher-order turbulence physics, and emerging AI and ML to inves tools to investigate how moist convection and sub-grid turbulent processes shape near-surface extremes and how mesoscale weather responds to climate change.
-I treat the Earth’s climate as interconnected system, studying large-scale atmospheric dynamics interactions with land, ocean, and waves.
+I am also an active member of the Climate and Finance cluster, contributing to efforts that bridge physical climate science, uncertainty quantification, and climate-risk assessment.

 I am currently working as a Research Scientist at NCAS and University of Reading within the CANARI project, running very high resolution simulations to assess how climate change is altering heavy precipitation, inland flooding, and extreme winds across the UK and North Atlantic region.